pazz/alot/INSTALL.md

 urwid
 -----
 make sure you have urwid v >=1.0.
-It is available on debian (weeze) and in *buntu 12.04.
+It is available on debian (wheezy) and in *buntu 12.04.
 To install from git use:

     git clone http://github.com/wardi/urwid